tomthecarrot/PebbleTimeLiveblog/README.md

 ## Features
 - Currently, follow the latest real-time updates from me at Maker Faire.
 Faster and more frequent than tweets!
 - Or (future) follow the latest liveblogs from [The Verge](http://theverge.com) on your Pebble Time!
+If you would like to help create this, feel free to do so!
+Please submit a pull request afterwards so everyone can use it too!
 - Utilizes new Timeline functionality to quickly deliver automatic updates to your wrist.
 - Written in C.
 - Open-source license.